rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 ```
 ![Res_part_use](/Plots/Res_part_use_2.png "Res_part_use")

-The worst fit-model, **m8** may help us to see the relationship between the use of reservoir parts by each species
+The worst fit-model, **m8** may help us to see the relationship of the use of reservoir parts by each species

 ```
 m8<-clmm(res_part_order ~ 1 + body_size * fi_species + (1| fi_species) + (1| fi_fishid) + (1 | season),data = data_poglm_sub, link="logit",Hess=T)